 3. For each job (shown above), check the enabled box and set the interval.

 4. Check the Scope in the Job Steps tab to make sure your site is included.

 Process transactions in the Dashboard

-Commutation between Affirm service and Salesforce Commerce Cloud Platform is based on Affirm REST API.
-All outside traffic from Salesforce Commerce Cloud instances are handled by HTTPS protocol.
-In the Salesforce Commerce Cloud Platform, each API call to Affirm is wrapped into Service that is handling monitoring and logging functionality.
+Commutation between Affirm service and Salesforce Commerce Cloud (SFCC) Platform is based on Affirm REST API.
+All outside traffic from Salesforce Commerce Cloud (SFCC) instances are handled by HTTPS protocol.
+In the Salesforce Commerce Cloud (SFCC) Platform, each API call to Affirm is wrapped into Service that is handling monitoring and logging functionality.

 When a customer completes a checkout with Affirm as the payment method, Affirm authorizes a charge for the amount of the order.
 The charge enters a pending state on the customer's Affirm account.
 Authorized charges expire if you do not capture them before the capture deadline, which is a period specified in your partnership agreement with Affirm.
 If you did not define your authorization timing requirements because of inventory, pre-orders, or shipping time in your onboarding form, please contact your Client Success Manager.

 After Affirm authorizes a charge, you can perform the following actions on it in Salesforce Commerce Cloud:

 - Charges the authorized amount to the customer's Affirm account.